tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 "What is that?" asked Jenny.

-"Ah reckons yo' done fo'get that it's most time fo' Farmer Brown's boy to come, and it won't do fo' we-uns to be found in here," replied Unc' Billy.
+"Ah reckons yo' done fo'get that it's most time fo' Farmer Brown's girl to come, and it won't do fo' we-uns to be found in here," replied Unc' Billy.

-"I'm not worrying about Farmer Brown's boy.
-He can come as soon as he pleases," retorted Jenny Skunk, and grinned.
+"I'm not worrying about Farmer Brown's girl.
+She can come as soon as she pleases," retorted Jenny Skunk, and grinned.

 That sounded like boasting, but it wasn't.
 No, Sir, it wasn't, and Unc'